What is Crypto Tax Loss Harvesting?

 How Crypto Tax Loss Harvesting Works

-As you know, you’ll be taxed on any capital gains you make – but conversely, your losses can also be used to offset gains, reducing your overall tax bill.
+As you know, there will be a tax on any capital gains you make.
+Conversely, you can use losses to offset gains, reducing your overall tax bill.

 Tax Loss Harvesting Examples